 - Contracts: All contracts must go through Agiloft Contract Management system first and not directly through DocuSign.com.
 For questions about Agiloft, please contact Business Services.

 - New accounts and use cases are subject to approval.
 The system has primarily been set up for contracting use though an integration with Agiloft until full implementation in 2021.

 - DocuSign is used to route and sign documents, not for storage and retention.

 - Form Ownership: Do not assume a form may be used in DocuSign without first confirming with the form owner or department.

-Do not use your University DocuSign account for personal use.
+- Use of your University DocuSign account for personal use is prohibited.

-Learn about envelope purging, an automatic process to remove documents from completed or voided envelopes after a set retention period.
+- Learn more about envelope purging, an automatic process to remove documents from completed or voided envelopes after a set retention period.

 - For questions or more information about the University document retention policy, contact Compliance at 314-977-3952 or email@example.com.